Updated December 2020

 Capt.
 Robinson’s unit does not appear to have been called to active duty during the time covered by the muster rolls in the Pennsylvania Archives.
-However, Abraham and Anna Elizabeth’s son Abraham does appear to have been a member of a unit that did get involved in the fighting.
+However, Abraham and Anna Elizabeth’s son Abraham did join a unit that saw some fighting.
 His mother’s death notice states: “Her oldest son, Abraham, lost his life in the Revolutionary War.”

 During the late 1770s, Abraham’s sons started establishing their own households.
 In the 1779 tax records, John and Peter are listed under Rapho Township, which adjoined Mount Joy Township.
 However, in 1782, Philip and Peter are listed back in Mount Joy, with neither owning any property.
 It seems possible that some sort of economic difficulty forced them to move back to the family farm.

-By January 1787, when Abraham wrote his will, the Fredericks had moved into a house in Lititz.
+By January 1787, when Abraham wrote his will, the Fredericks had moved into a house in the Moravian village of Lititz.

 Anna Elizabeth died Jan.
 7, 1804.